 The Best Business Grants For Minorities

-Modern American capitalism is an ironic tableau of cruel contradictions.
-While cheap consumer goods are more accessible than ever and the price of large high-resolution TVs keeps going down, the things actually required for human beings to live and thrive — housing, health care, education, retirement security, etc — become ever less accessible to the exploited, over-policed masses by the day.
+Modern American capitalism is full of contradictions.
+While cheap consumer goods are more accessible than ever and the price of large high-resolution TVs keeps going down, the things actually required for human beings to live and thrive—housing, health care, education, retirement security, etc.—are out of reach for many Americans.
 This reality has all the more salience to minority groups whose access to these necessities was precarious at best to begin with.

 Startup capital is another resource that has been made scarce to marginalized communities.
-10 years after the financial crisis of 2008, banks still aren’t lending to those who could do the most good with the cash (never mind that all of us, both marginalized and privileged, were made to bail out these same banks after they ruined the world).
+Nearly 12 years after the financial crisis of 2008, banks still aren’t lending to those who could do the most good with the cash (never mind that all of us, both marginalized and privileged, were made to bail out these same banks in the wake of the financial crisis).
 For most minority small business owners, the prospect of getting free money to cover business expenses is going to sound rather far-fetched.

 That’s where business grants come in.
 Small business grants are not easy to obtain, but they do exist and can be an invaluable source of funding for those who obtain them.
 We decided to compile a list of the best grants and grant-related resources for minority-owned businesses.